jsapede/ohmigo-ha-pelletstove/README.md

 ![image](https://github.com/user-attachments/assets/d90d98fa-1a35-4eb6-8aa6-62f118187cc0)

-*NOTE : Ohmigo can be set in "temperature" mode and use hardwired models of temperature sensors.
+*NOTE : Ohmigo can also be set in "temperature" mode and use hardwired models of temperature sensors. this case is not covered by this method.
 Adapt to your case*

-once setup, you'il be able to see it in HA :
+Once setup, you'il be able to see it in HA :

 ![image](https://github.com/user-attachments/assets/49bb2e49-f27e-4d16-ac03-8fdafc0239ba)